Stock market crashes in India: Crashes of 2016

-On 9 November 2016, crashed by 1689 points, believed by analysts to be due to the crack down on black money by the Indian government, resulting in frantic selling.
+On 9 November 2016, crashed by 1689 points, believed by analysts to be due to the crackdown on black money by the Indian government, resulting in frantic selling.
 The Sensex nosedived by 6% to 26,902 and the Nifty dropped by 541 points to 8002.
 These were said to be due to the demonetization drive by the Modi government.
 The Hindu was of the opinion that the weakening rupee and the US presidential election too had some bearing on the behavior of investors.
 The fall was concurrent with falls in other Asian stock markets including the Hang Seng, Nikkei and the Shanghai Composite.
 The S&P had also fallen by 4.45%.